13 January 2014

 PERANAKAN or the baba nyonya culture evolved in the 14th century when Chinese traders arrived in Malacca and intermarriages with the local women took place.
 The Peranakan culture is a unique blend of many cultures — Malay and Chinese, synthesised with elements of Javanese, Sumatran, Thai, Balinese, Indian, Portuguese, Dutch and British cultures, representing “multiculturalism” and “fusion” before the terms were invented.

-Traders Hotels are located in Abu Dhabi, Beijing, Changzhou, Dubai, Hong Kong, Johor, Kuala Lumpur, Male, Manila, Penang, Shenyang, Singapore, Yangon and Brisbane, with a scheduled opening in Doha, Qatar.
-The group has a substantial development pipeline with upcoming projects in mainland China, India, Mongolia, Myanmar, Philippines, Qatar, Sri Lanka and United Kingdom.
-For more information and reservations, please contact a travel professional or access the website at www.tradershotels.com.
+Traders Hotels are located in Abu Dhabi, Beijing, Changzhou, Dubai, and Kuala Lumpur.
+The group has a substantial development pipeline with upcoming projects in mainland China, Cambodia, Hong Kong, Indonesia, Malaysia, Myanmar, Saudi Arabia and Sri Lanka.
+For more information or to make a reservation, please contact a travel professional or access the official website at www.tradershotels.com.